ryangriggs1/Digital-Measures-V2/README.md

 ## Installation
 * Run "setup.exe"
 * Click "Install"
 * The application is now installed
+## License
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details